West Ada principal, accused in child abuse case, placed on unpaid leave

 Star Middle School, which is about 2 miles northeast of downtown Star, has 590 students.
 Vice Principal Tyler Pence is now serving as acting principal.

-She is scheduled to be arraigned in 3rd District Court at 8:30 a.m. on June 10.
+She is scheduled to be arraigned in 3rd District Court at 8:30 a.m.
+June 10.

 Each count of felony injury to a child carries penalties of one to 10 years in prison and up to $50,000 fine.